- Density98 pcf (1.57 gm/cm3)

 Temperature of Working Area

-Maintain a temperature of 50°-100°F on 54 and 54LW Powder, Liquid, air and substrate during mixing, application
+Optimal temperature of 50°-100°F on 54LW Powder, Liquid, air and substrate during storage, mixing, application and cure.

-When 54 and 54LW are applied by gunite method on vertical surfaces, they must be anchored and applied at a minimum thickness of 15/8 inches.
+When 54LW is applied by gunite method on vertical surfaces, they must be anchored and applied at a minimum thickness of 15/8 inches.
 For horizontal applications, an anchoring system may be required, depending on specific project conditions.
 Anchors should also be coated with a chemical-resistant membrane.

 "T"- type anchors are preferred to secure the 54 and 54LW.
 Anchors can be used for all operating temperature ranges.
 The anchoring system must be completed before abrasive blasting and membrane application when installing over a steel substrate.
 For concrete or brick substrates, prepare the surface before installing anchors and membrane.
 The anchor design for steel should be similar to Anchors Unlimited CA5 Special; for concrete it should be similar to Anchors Unlimited CA5.
 A Sauereisen representative should be consulted before wire or expanded metal mesh options are considered.